finchawin/Data-Science-Professional-Practice/README.md

 ![Screenshot: Group by](images/group_by.png)

 ### Feature engineering
-Additional features were engineered such as goal difference (Goals Scored - Goals Conceded) and a form index which calculated a teams form on a scale of 0-1 based off of its last 5 fixtures
+Additional features were engineered such as goal difference (Goals Scored - Goals Conceded) and a form index, which calculated a teams form on a scale of 0-1 based off of its last 5 fixtures.

 ```python
 # filter to first half of the season